 Notification of concentration to the President of the Office of Competition and Consumer Protection

-The rules for oversight of concentrations in Poland are set forth in the Act on Competition and Consumer Protection of 16 February 2007.
-The competent authority under the act is the President of the Office of Competition and Consumer Protection (UOKiK).
+The rules for oversight of concentrations in Poland are set forth in the Competition and Consumer Protection Act of 16 February 2007.
+The competent authority under the act is the president of the Office of Competition and Consumer Protection (UOKiK).

 When is notification required?